Multilingual Pixel Representations for Translation and Effective Cross-lingual Transfer: Ethics Statement

 \section{Ethics Statement}

-The aim of this work is to remove the vocabulary bottleneck which disproportionately affects low-resource languages which are less likely to be appropriately represented in discrete multilingual model vocabularies.
-Alternatives such as byte-level tokenization would increase rather than decrease the disparity between scripts, as single characters may be represented as up to 12 bytes in e.g. Telugu where Latin scripts are typically 1:1.
+The aim of this work is to reduce the vocabulary bottleneck which disproportionately affects low-resource languages as they are less likely to be appropriately represented in traditional discrete multilingual model vocabularies.
+Alternatives such as byte-level tokenization potentially increase rather than decrease the disparity between scripts, as a single character may be represented as up to 12 bytes in e.g. Telugu, whereas Latin scripts are typically 1:1 characters:bytes \cite{ahia2023languages}.
+We show the sequence lengths resulting from byte, character, BPE, and pixel `tokenization' on TED-59 in \autoref{fig:seq-length-across-tokenization}, \autoref{app:avg-seq-length-tokenization}; of the alternatives to BPE tokenization, pixel representations result in the most similar sequence lengths and lowest variance across languages and scripts.

-In application settings, visually similar characters may be used to circumvent lexical filtering (as used in e.g. spam filtering, hate speech detection, or for censorship).
+In application settings, substituting visually similar characters such as `0' for `O' can be used to circumvent lexical filtering as used for e.g. spam filtering, hate speech detection, or censorship.
+Pixel representations may make these substitutions less effective which may be beneficial or harmful depending on the setting.